 Threatened with extinction is defined by Annex 1.
-The vulnerability of a species to threats of depends its on population demographics, biological characteristics, such as body size, trophic level, life cycle, breeding structure or social structure requirements for successful reproduction, and vulnerability due to aggregating habits, natural fluctuations population size (dimensions of time magnitude), residency/migratory patterns. and makes it impossible to give numerical values for population size or area of distribution that are applicable to all taxa.
+The vulnerability of a species to threats of extinction depends on its population demographics, biological characteristics, such as body size, trophic level, life cycle, breeding structure or social structure requirements for successful reproduction, and vulnerability due to aggregating habits, natural fluctuations in population size (dimensions of time and magnitude), residency/migratory patterns.
+This makes it impossible to give numerical values for population size or area of distribution that are applicable to all taxa.